jeanbaptistemora/fluidattacks-universe2/doc/index.rst

   - **fusion:** This folder does not come by default.
-    It contains the source code of the subscription repositories and can be obtained by cloning it with the :ref:`Toolbox <repo-cloning>`.
+    It contains the source code of the subscription repositories and can be obtained by cloning it with the :ref:`Fluid CLI <repo-cloning>`.

 ==========================
 Target of Evaluation (ToE)